Connecting Communities with a Compassionate Heart

 What we do, for the homeless:

 - You are not alone: Our goal is for all of our homeless friends to know that they are not alone, God is with them, and that there are friends who are here to help.

-- Focus on survival: We serve primarily only those individuals that are currently homeless, chronic or short term.
-The majority we serve are the street homeless, but we also serve those living in the shelters.
+- Focus on survival: We serve primarily only those individuals that are currently homeless and/or live below the poverty. level.

 - Community: We hope to provide a gathering place on Sundays for the homeless to fellowship with the community and also provide support to their fellow homeless.
 Mission From Mars provides compassion to PEOPLE who need it.
 We don’t judge, but we do listen.
 We understand that many of the people we serve are fighting addictions and some pretty terrible life circumstances.
 Often what is needed is just a person who is willing to take time to listen.
 Just knowing they are cared about and valued as fellow man/woman means the world to them.

 - Resources: We provide information and resources to the homeless.
 We provide information regarding where to go and what organizations will help them with jobs, housing, bathing/restroom facilities, mental heath, addiction services, and much more.